Randolph J. Nudo, PhD, FAHA, FASNR

 Overview

 Dr. Nudo's Cortical Plasticity Laboratory focuses on understanding the brain's self-repair capacity after injury, and developing novel therapeutic approaches based on neuroscientific principles.
-His research has had continuous funding from NIH since 1993.
-He also collaborates with electrical engineers on projects funded by the Department of Defense to develop implantable electronic microdevices to repair pathways in the brain after traumatic brain injury.
+His research has had continuous funding from NIH since 1985.
+He also collaborates with engineers to develop implantable electronic microdevices to repair pathways in the brain after traumatic brain injury.
 Dr. Nudo is the co-inventor of patents related to this technology.
 He also works with biomaterials engineers to develop therapeutic materials for repairing cranial defects and with imaging scientists to develop wearable, deep-structure imaging for analyzing brain hemodynamics.
-Dr. Nudo also works with collaborators in the Cortical Plasticity Laboratory to explore novel technologies and therapies for spinal cord injury.